elifesciences/elife-fathomlabs-statement-of-work/eLife-SOW-template.md

 # Compensation

-Fathom Labs Ltd. will charge their daily rate of £500.
-Scheduling of work will be agreed on a month by month basis.
+Fathom Labs Ltd. will receive £15000.00 from eLife Publications, Ltd., for the delivery of Version 1 of Sciencefair as spoecified under Deliverables.

 # Deliverables